 - 3/4 teaspoon salt

 - 6 tablespoon cold unsalted butter (cut in small pieces)

 - 3/4 cup plus 2 tablespoons buttermilk

-- In a large bowl or the bowl of a food processor, combine the flour, cornmeal, baking powder, soda, salt, and sugar.
-Pulse or whisk to blend.
+In a large bowl or the bowl of a food processor, combine the flour, cornmeal, baking powder, soda, salt, and sugar.
+Pulse or whisk to blend the dry ingredients thoroughly.

 - Did you know that twisting the cutter when you cut out a biscuit can cause a lop-sided rise in the oven?
 Try to resist the urge to twist!